One of my running aspirations for the rest of this year and beyond is to enter more 10k and half marathon races.

 I’ve only done two races in total so far and I need to get more experience under my belt.

-It’s not always possible to travel far to a race because my wife works at least six days a week during the school term.
+It’s not always possible to travel far to a race because of work commitments.

 So I’m restricted to races that finish in the Edinburgh area and East Lothian during that time.

 The plan is to also start doing Park Runs whenever I can as well as joining the local running club.

 My next race is the Dirleton 10K at the beginning of September.

 It’s a fairly flat circuit which could get me close to my Personal Best (PB) or surpass it.

 I’m hoping to knock a couple of minutes off my PB and get it down to 45 minutes or less.

 The start and finish line are located at Archerfield Walled Garden which is a nice place to stop off for a pre or post run snack!

 Whilst I feel my running aspirations are more geared towards longer distances, it’s good to get in a few secondary races in between.